How Index counts impressions

 • And the Media Owner supports OMID, Index will send our impression notification and your burl at the same time, when at least one pixel of the banner is painted into the device's viewport.

-• If you do not use burl, Index assumes that your impression tracking URL is in the ad markup (adm) that you return.
-We will still attempt to use OMID or burl for impression counting with Media Owners that support it.
+• If you do not use burl, Index assumes that your impression tracking URL is in the adm that you return.
+We will still attempt to use OMID, if supported, but we will not use burl for impression counting.

 Note: Index uses a TTL of 600 seconds for adm-based impression notifications from Media Owners, and a TTL of three hours for OMID and burl-based impression notifications.

-Index expects to receive the billing notification from our VAST adm within the TTL of:
+Index expects to receive the billing notification from our VASTClosed Video ad-serving template (VAST).
+A communication standard between ad servers and video players in XML-format that describes the video player's expected behavior. adm within the TTL of:

 • One hour for video (instream and outstream) on web.